tobybreckon/DoG-saliency/README.md

 For non-commercial use (i.e. academic, non-for-profit and research) the (very permissive) terms of the MIT free software [LICENSE](LICENSE) must be adhered to.

-For commercial use, the DOG saliency algorithm itself is patented (WIPO reference: [WO2013034878A3](https://patents.google.com/patent/WO2013034878A3/)) and available for licensing via [Cranfield University](https://www.cranfield.ac.uk/).
+For commercial use, the Division of Gaussians (DoG) saliency detection algorithm is patented (WIPO reference: [WO2013034878A3](https://patents.google.com/patent/WO2013034878A3/)) and available for licensing via [Cranfield University](https://www.cranfield.ac.uk/).

 ### Acknowledgements: